srcurran/srcurran.github.io/case-studies/yummly.md

   the leadership team at Yummly.
 Working with the Yummly team was very collaborative, often including sketches that took over walls that became more and more refined as the project moved forward.</p>"
-related1-title: Resource Furniture Site Design
+related1-title: LegalShield App Design
-related1-link: resource-furniture
+related1-link: legalshield
 related2-title: AMA Site Design
 related2-link: ama
 ---